bluehalo/node-fhir-server-core/README.md

 - `context` - An object containing some additional contextual information.
 This currently only contains a version, which can be useful if you use the same service for multiple specs.

 #### Common Methods
 These following three methods are similar on every profile.
-If a profile has a one off method that is not shared across them all you will find it's explanation under the individual profile configuration.
+If a profile has a one off method that is not shared across them all, we will add a section below with the profile's name and some documentation (currently there are none).

 ##### `getCount`